 Ali Kariotis Websites

-Squaw Valley Freestyle’s Ali Kariotis started dreaming of making the U.S. Ski Team at age ten.
-It only took her six years to get there thanks to a solid 2011 season on the NorAm tour (ranked fourth), including one victory and a fourth-place finish at the Junior World Championships in Finland.
+Squaw Valley Freestyle’s Ali Kariotis started dreaming of making the U.S. Ski Team at the age of ten.
+It only took her six years to get there thanks to a solid 2011 season on the NorAm tour (ranked fourth), including one victory and a fourth-place finish at the FIS Junior World Championships in Finland.

 OFF THE SNOW